NVIDIA/trt-samples-for-hackathon-cn/cookbook/06-DLFrameworkTRT/README.md

+# 06-DLFrameworkTRT

-# Deep Learning Framework TensorRT
++ TensorRT APIs in other Deep Learning Framework.

+## Torch-TensorRT

++ Use Torch-TensorRT to convert a torch network into torch-script and run it.